List of The Vampire Chronicles characters: Mael

 Mael is mentioned briefly in The Vampire Lestat.
 Along with Marius de Romanus and Pandora, he is one of the legendary ancient vampires.
 When Marius tells the young Lestat the story of his life, he says that Mael was the druid priest who abducted him to become the new "God of the Grove".
 Marius escaped.
 Mael later returns in The Queen of the Damned (1988).
 He is a companion to Maharet and also seeks to protect her mortal descendant Jesse Reeves.
 Mael is present when Maharet tells Jesse her story when they later try to reason with Akasha, and when Mekare kills her.

 The third appearance by Mael is at the end of Memnoch the Devil.
 Lestat goes to Heaven and Hell with the Devil, Memnoch, and he brought back Veronica's Veil, causing chaos among mortals and bringing out many of the ancients.
 Mael tells David Talbot and Lestat that he is going to burn himself in the sun for God.
 Mael is ancient and thereby too strong for the sunlight to kill him ordinarily, but he believes that the presence of the Veil negates his supernatural powers (but not his vulnerabilities).
-The final implication is that Mael dies as the novel ends, but it's revealed by Marius in Blood and Gold (2001) that Mael's suicide attempt is unsuccessful, "He was badly burnt and brought low, as can happen with us who are very old, and after one day in the sun, he hadn't the courage for more suffering.
+The final implication is that Mael dies as the novel ends, but it is revealed by Marius in Blood and Gold (2001) that Mael survived his suicide attempt; "He was badly burnt and brought low, as can happen with us who are very old, and after one day in the sun, he hadn't the courage for more suffering.
 Back to his companions, he went and there he remains."

 He appears in Blood and Gold when Marius tells Thorne about his life, in which Mael is included.
 Marius has just left Pandora when he meets Mael and his maker Avicus in Rome, the city he moved to.
 When Marius had escaped and the old god had been killed (because they had Marius), Mael is chosen to become the new "God of the Grove".
 The druids find out about Avicus in England and they travel there.
 When they get there Avicus uses "the Mind Gift" on Mael and learns about Marius's escape.
 To give Mael "the Dark Gift" Avicus wants a victim and freedom, but it all ends up with that Mael is turned into a vampire and they escape together.
 Mael and Avicus become companions and eventually meet Marius in Rome, where they reveal all this.
 There is a lot of anger between Mael and Marius while Avicus tries to keep them from fighting.
 They come to peace where they all live in the city.

 Mael and Avicus keep the city clean from The Children of Darkness, but one night Mael is injured and Marius agrees to help.
 Marius must give Mael blood so he can heal and then Mael sees visions of Those Who Must Be Kept.
 Gradually they get to know more and more, and Avicus seems to have been made by Akasha before becoming "A God of the Grove".
 Mael is furious that Marius kept such an important secret to himself, about that Marius destroyed his belief and about the connection between Avicus and Marius.
 Marius eventually takes them to Those Who Must Be Kept and Mael tries to drink from Akasha.
 Enkil does not like it and Marius saves Mael in the last minute from being killed by Enkil.
 Later when Rome is falling Marius goes to sleep and they try to wake him but do not succeed.
 A hundred years later they decide to leave for Constantinople and finally successfully awaken Marius.
 In Constantinople, they separate, and then Mael becomes Maharet's companion.